Bake Off: The Professionals: Series 8

 The eighth series premiered on 4 July 2023 with 11 pairs of pastry chefs.
 Ellie Taylor replaced Stacey Solomon as new co-host.
 The competition was won by the London-based Landmark team: Italian pastry chef Mauro Di Lieto and his teammate Daniel Schevenels from Belgium.

 Series 9

 The ninth series premiered on 10 June 2024 with 12 pairs of pastry chefs with the same presenters and judges.
 The competition was won by London-based Tanuj and Narayan from the InterContinental London – The O2.
 Gerol and Michael from The Royal Air Force Club and Bharat and John from Soko Patisserie were runners-up.

 Series 10

 The tenth series premiered on 27 May 2025 with 12 pairs of pastry chefs with the same presenters and judges.
 The competition was won by London-based Darian and Yadira from The Ned.
 Ericsson and Jamie from the catering company Vacherin and Saskia and Ashik from the Hyatt Regency London – The Churchill were runners-up.

+Series 11

+The eleventh series premiered on 26 May 2026 with 12 pairs of pastry chefs with the same presenters and judges.
+The competition was won by Ashish and Loki from Edwardian Hotels.
+Aubin and Avneet from The Stafford London and Valentina and Aurora were second and third place, respectively.